mavryk-network/LIGO/vendors/Preprocessor/README.md

 the trace with the current directive --- that mode may be later restored (see below for some examples).
-Moreover, the directive would be deemed invalid if its current position within the line (that is, its offset) were not preceeded by blanks or nothing, otherwise the function [expr](https://gitlab.com/ligolang/ligo/-/blob/d490176ef5dd7e6c825a8a7bd04ab56108889ce0/vendors/Preprocessor/API.mll#L297) is called to scan the boolean expression associated with the `#if`: if it evaluates to `true`, then the resulting mode is `Copy`, meaning that we may copy what follows, otherwise we skip it --- the actual decision depending on the current mode.
+Moreover, the directive would be deemed invalid if its current position within the line (that is, its offset) were not preceded by blanks or nothing, otherwise the function [expr](https://gitlab.com/ligolang/ligo/-/blob/d490176ef5dd7e6c825a8a7bd04ab56108889ce0/vendors/Preprocessor/API.mll#L297) is called to scan the Boolean expression associated with the `#if`: if it evaluates to `true`, then the resulting mode is `Copy`, meaning that we may copy what follows, otherwise we skip it --- the actual decision depending on the current mode.
 That new mode is used if we